makerdao/community/governance/votes/Executive vote - November 2, 2022.md

 ---
-title: Template - [Executive Vote] Maker Teleport Deployment on Starknet, Offboarded Core Units Golden Parachute Budgets and Yanking Streams, and BlockTower SPF Funding - November 02, 2022
+title: Template - [Executive Vote] Maker Teleport Deployment on Starknet, Offboarded Core Units Budgets and Streams, Oracle Whitelist Additions, and BlockTower SPF Funding - November 02, 2022
-summary: Maker Teleport Technical Deployment on Starknet, Golden Parachute MKR and DAI budget transfers for EVENTS-001, SH-001, and RWF-001, yank MKR and Dai budget streams for EVENTS-001, SH-001, and RWF-001, and BlockTower Legal Work and Risk Work SPF Funding.
+summary: Maker Teleport Technical Deployment on Starknet, Golden Parachute MKR and DAI budget transfers for EVENTS-001, SH-001, and RWF-001, yank MKR and DAI budget streams for EVENTS-001, SH-001, and RWF-001, whitelist Oasis.app on rETH/USD oracle, and BlockTower Legal Work and Risk Work SPF Funding.
 date: 2022-11-02T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Maker Teleport Deployment on Starknet, Offboarded Core Units Golden Parachute Budgets and Yanking Streams, and BlockTower SPF Funding - November 02, 2022
+# [Executive Proposal] Maker Teleport Deployment on Starknet, Offboarded Core Units Budgets and Streams, Oracle Whitelist Additions, and BlockTower SPF Funding - November 02, 2022

 The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.